 Many surge protectors have indicator lights to warn you when they’re no longer protecting your gear.
 Pay attention to those warning lights and replace a non-functional surge protector as soon as possible.

-3 – Connect your computer to your network and the Internet via Wi-Fi instead of a wired Ethernet connection if at all possible.
+3 – Connect your computer to your network and the Internet via Wi-Fi instead of a wired Ethernet connection whenever thunderstorms are in the forecast.

-Connecting your computer via wired Ethernet makes it vulnerable to any lightning strike that comes into your home over your cable TV or DSL phone cables.
+Connecting your computer via wired Ethernet makes it vulnerable to any lightning strike that comes into your home over your cable TV or DSL phone cable.

-I’ve seen several modems and routers get struck by lightning and take out every device that was hard-wired to them in one fell swoop.
+I’ve seen several modems and routers get struck by lightning and damage every device that was hard-wired to them in one fell swoop.

 That won’t happen to you if your computer is connected via Wi-Fi because power surges can’t be transmitted from device to device over a wireless Wi-Fi connection.

-4 – If the weather report is calling for the possibility of thunderstorms in your area, unplug your computer and other electronic devices before you leave your house to run errands or take a trip.
+4 – If the weather report is calling for the possibility of thunderstorms in your area, unplug your computer and other electronic devices before you leave your house to run errands or hit the road for a day trip.